Skip to main content

 Pruning

-Comb out dead and brown foliage in early spring with gloved fingers.
-Do not shear or cut to the ground — the evergreen foliage is the year-round feature.
-Divide congested clumps every 3–4 years in spring.
+Comb out dead and brown foliage in early spring with gloved fingers; new green and orange growth emerges from the base over 4-6 weeks.
+Shearing or cutting to ground level eliminates the evergreen foliage.
+Divide congested clumps every 3-4 years in spring, separating sections with at least 5-10 stems and intact roots.

 Pruning Schedule